awslabs/aws-well-architected-labs/content/Security/300_Labs/300_VPC_Flow_Logs_Analysis_Dashboard/_index.md

 <!-- ## Feedback -->

 ## Introduction
 VPC Flow Logs enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
-The VPC Flow Logs Analysys Dashboard is an interactive, customizable and accessible QuickSight dashboard to help customers gain insights into traffic details of VPC in a graphical way.
+The VPC Flow Logs Analysis Dashboard is an interactive, customizable and accessible QuickSight dashboard to help customers gain insights into traffic details of VPC in a graphical way.

 Dashboard depends on all the fields below and required in VPC Flow Logs that are stored in S3:
 - version, account-id, interface-id, srcaddr, dstaddr, srcport, dstport, protocol, packets, bytes, start, end, action, log-status, vpc-id, az-id, instance-id, pkt-srcaddr, pkt-dstaddr, region, subnet-id, sublocation-id, sublocation-type, tcp-flags, type, flow-direction, pkt-dst-aws-service, pkt-src-aws-service, traffic-path

 This dashboard contains breakdowns with the following visuals.
-Available views are Summary, Details by daily, minutes level granularity and enhanced view:
+Available views are Summary, Details by daily, Minutes level granularity, and Enhanced view:
  - By VPC, InterfaceIds
  - Between Source and Destination IPs
  - By Region, AZ and Instances